 Chances are, if you’re heading to Florida for vacation you’ll be experiencing the thrill of one of many theme parks.
 Balance that with low-impact activities such as guided walking tours or kayaking or biking trips.
 Its also good for your health to keep moving!

 Find those committed to protecting the natural resources through the Florida Society of Ethical Ecotourism.
 Several of the state and national parks offer low-impact programs, too.
 And, almost every major Florida city, and some smaller ones, offer self-guided and guided walking tours.
 Boo!
 St. Augustine and Key West are great places for ghost tours!
 Punta Gorda and Lake Placid have beautiful murals to admire as you walk the downtown.
-I’m trying to find the time to try one of these food tours with Miami Culinary Tours.
+Explore several popular Florida downtowns with the free Florida Stories app published by the Florida Humanities Council.

 Giddy Up and Go Green